celmi001xamk/yatzy/README.md

 ## Todo

+**Currently have put this project aside, not sure when/if coming back**

-Week 5-6: Refactoring the codebase and adding features.
+<del>Refactoring the codebase and adding features.</del>

-<del>Week 7-8: Starting to implement log-in system and hiscores.<del>
+Log-in system and hiscores